 As much as we enjoy winter’s festivities, there are certain things that we have to struggle with during this time of the year too.
 Since in the UK, the temperature can go down to -15°, snowy and damp roads become the most common concern of drivers during winters.
+Many roads are prepared overnight with grit salt and safety barriers (check this out here to see an example) to ensure cars slow down in icy areas.
 This is because they expect their tyres to perform in the same way in all seasons.
 However, this may not happen every time.
 Different tyres have been designed to perform well under different weather conditions.
 So, if you want your tyres to give you consistently high safety levels, make sure to perform these tyre safety checks to get safely through winters!

 This is a collaborative post